Careers & CPD » University Programmes » Programme Accreditation Framework

 The NZSTA Programme Accreditation Framework serves to:

-• Inform prospective students of entry into the profession of the standards and the range of competencies they must achieve before recognition as members of the profession.
+• inform prospective and current students of standards for entry to the profession and the range of competencies they must achieve prior to recognition as members of the profession;

-• Demonstrate internationally the level of competency achieved by New Zealand speech-language therapy students.
-This international comparability will continue to allow for graduate mobility.
+• demonstrate internationally the level of competency achieved by speech-language therapy graduates in Aotearoa, which supports graduate mobility;

-• Inform Provider Institutions of the basic requirements of the professional education of speech-language therapists and the level of resources reasonably expected to meet these.
+• inform Provider Institutions and Programmes of the minimum requirements of the professional education of speech-language therapists;

-• Outline the range and standard of practice employers can expect of entry-level speech-language therapists.
+• outline the range and standards of practice employers can expect of graduating speech-language therapists at entry-to-practice; and

-• Promote dialogue and support between the provider institutions and the NZSTA.
+• promote dialogue between the Programmes and the NZSTA.

 Accreditation Fee Structure